firasuke/awesome/README.md

 - [Yocto Project](https://www.yoctoproject.org): An open source collaboration project that helps developers create custom Linux-based systems regardless of the hardware architecture
+- [Yoe](https://yoedistro.org/): An Embedded Linux Distribution built on Yocto and OpenEmbedded with a focus on simplicity
 - [Yosild](https://jm.iq.pl/yosild-my-your-linux-distribution/): A single shell
 script that builds a full, minimal Linux distribution, based on BusyBox
 - [Zandra](http://zandra.org/): An independent musl-based Linux